nadiao9188/github-tutorial/README.md

 ---
 ## Repository Setup
 Now that you have all your accounts set up, it is time to make your first repository on cloud9 (repo for short).

+#### To make your first repo on cloud9, type in the following to the command line (one at a time).
+* `cd ~/workspace`
+* `mkdir first-repo` (makes a new folder calles "first-repo")
+* `cd first-repo` (Goes into the new folder)
+* `git init` (this makes the folder a repository)
+**You now have your first repo!**

-But before you do this, we have to create a remote.
+Now we have to create a remote.
 A remote repo is a repository on Github that allows you to store your code from you local repo (cloud9 in this scenario).
 It acts as a backup to your local repo.

 #### To create a remote repo . . .
 * Go to your github account and on the top-right, click the "+" sign and click "New repository"
 * Name it the **exact same name** as a repo on your cloud9 that has the code you want to push (This is discussed in the Workflow and Commands section) to Github, or else it will not work
 * Click "Create repository"
   * If you were asked to verify your email, do it.
 If it did not, continue to the next steps
 **You now have a remote repo!**

 Now you have to make the bridge between Github and cloud9 so you can start pushing your commits.
+#### To connect your local repo to your remote repo . . .
+* Click "SSH" on the page that showed up after you clicked "Create repository"
-* Click "SSH" and where it says "…or push an existing repository from the command line", copy and paste the lines under it into the command line on cloud9 one by one
+* Copy and paste the lines under where it says "…or push an existing repository from the command line" into the command line on cloud9 one by one
+  * The first one should start with `git remote add origin ` and includes a URL at the end
+  * The second one should be `git push -u origin master`

 **You have now created the connection between your local and remote repos and can now make a repository in cloud9**

-#### To make your first repo, type in the following to the command line (one at a time)
-* `cd ~/workspace`
-* `mkdir first-repo` (makes a new folder calles "first-repo")
-* `cd first-repo` (Goes into the new folder)
-* `git init` (this makes the folder a repository)

-**You now have your first repo!**
+Now it is time to create your first file on your new cloud9 repo.

-#### Creating your first repo . . .
+#### To create your first README file . . .
-To create your first README file, all you have to do is to type the command  `touch README.md` into the command line.
+* Type `touch README.md` into the command line.
+**You can now make changes in the file and add and commit them.**

 #### To edit, add, and commit your file, one by one type into the command line . . .
 * `c9 README.md` (opens the README file)
   * Type in anything you want in the opened file (Ex: "This is my first repo")